Ingefast/small_RNA_analyser/README.md

 # SETTING UP THE WORKING DIRECTORY AND THE GENOMIC REFERENCE FILES

-The raw data (Illumina single-end fastq files) are allocated in sample folders under a parent directory (/**REPLICATES_TOTAL**) following the file structure below.
+The raw data (Illumina single-end fastq files) should be allocated in sample folders under a parent directory (/**REPLICATES_TOTAL**) following the file structure below.
 Single replicates are the basic units of this pipeline.
 Merging of replicates within conditions is usually considered after a first evaluation of the results, the merging itself can be performed at different stages (from raw sequences to fully processed files) depending on data structure, experimental design and taste.
 It is not handled here.
 Intermediary and final output files will be generated in respective sample folders.
 In the following example four samples are used: two conditions (*mutant* and *wt*) with two replicates each (*rep1* and *rep2*).

 ```
     ├── REPLICATES_TOTAL